Tuber ladder fern

 Are there any similar species?

-The rare native ladder fern (Nephrolepis flexuosa) is similar, but fronds only grow to 65 cm and it has no tubers.
+Rare native ladder fern (Nephrolepis flexuosa) is similar, but fronds only grow to 65 cm and it has no tubers.
 Indoor fern N. exaltata (also called Boston fern) is not known to be weedy and has wider, softer fronds and no tubers.

 Why is it weedy?